ddellacosta/clojure-scraps/README.md

 * load-file.clj

   Just trying to figure out how to load files.
 Added a super simple example of providing variable arity to a function while I was at it.

+* fibonacci.clj

+  Does what it says on the label.
+Written in response to problem 26 at 4clojure.com (http://www.4clojure.com/problem/26)